-VF senior executives, including the named executive officers, have been permitted to defer compensation and receive matching credits under the VF Corporation Executive Deferred Savings Plan.
+VF's U.S.-based senior executives, including the U.S.-based named executive officers, are permitted to defer compensation and receive a limited amount of matching credits under the VF Corporation Executive Deferred Savings Plan.
 This plan enables executives to save for retirement on a tax-deferred basis.
-Nonqualified deferred compensation is discussed in further detail under the caption "Nonqualified Deferred Compensation" on page 38.
+Nonqualified deferred compensation is discussed in further detail under the caption "Nonqualified Deferred Compensation" on page 43.